versyxdigital/mkeditor/BUILD.md

 })
 ```

-`this.ipc` is the ipc main process which communicates asynchronously to renderer processes.
+`this.ipc` is the IPC main process which communicates asynchronously to renderer processes.

 As you can see, both events triggered from the renderer process are handled by the main process.
 In this instance, the IPC handler facilitates the passage of data from the renderer - id, editor content and in the case of exsting files, destination file - to our node storage access logic.